saicharankarasala/sai-charan-website/README.md

   - The blog is a single-page app with 7 major sections, each styled as a "Page" and accessible via the TOC.
 - **Troubleshooting & Debugging:**
   - Documented steps for debugging blank pages, MIME type errors, and Vercel static asset/routing issues.
+- **Hero Section Animation & Alignment:**
+  - Added a typewriter animation to the hero subtitle, cycling through roles (Cloud & Backend Developer, Web Developer, etc.) using `react-simple-typewriter`.
+  - Professionally aligned hero section: left-aligned text with responsive padding, vertically centered image, and balanced spacing.
+- **Card & Nav Interactivity:**
+  - All cards (projects, experience, certifications, education, stats) now have smooth scale and shadow hover effects for a modern, interactive feel.
+  - Navigation links feature an animated underline on hover and focus for a polished, interactive navbar.
+- **Blog Page Polish:**
+  - 'Back to Portfolio' link is now integrated at the top-left of the blog hero section, styled in white for a subtle, non-intrusive look.
+- **Styling & UX:**
+  - Improved spacing, padding, and visual hierarchy across all sections for a more professional appearance.
+  - Updated text selection color to match brand accent.
+- **Dependencies:**
+  - Added `react-simple-typewriter` for animated hero subtitle.

 ---